-In 2014, the Home Office and College of Policing launched the Best Use of Stop and Search (BUSS) scheme.
+In 2014, the Home Office and College of Policing launched the Best Use of Stop and Search (BUSS) scheme (PDF document).
 The scheme aims to achieve greater transparency and community involvement in the use of stop and search powers, and to support a more intelligence-led approach, leading to better outcomes.

 The scheme sets out guidance on:

 - data recording and publishing;

 - the introduction of lay observation policies to allow members of the public to accompany officers on patrol when they might observe stop and search powers being used;